Skip to main content

 Multi-token ERC-20 support

 Oak is multi-token: GlobalParams stores currencyToTokens — seeded in initialize(currencies, tokensPerCurrency), then maintained by the protocol owner with addTokenToCurrency / removeTokenFromCurrency, readable via getTokensForCurrency(currency).
 Campaign creation copies that list onto CampaignInfo; treasuries check isTokenAccepted on every pledgeToken / paymentToken.
 In code, use globalParams.getTokensForCurrency(...) or campaign.getAcceptedTokens() to populate wallet UIs or validation.
 Balances, fees, refunds, and raised-amount reads are per token address, in native decimals (normalized where the protocol aggregates across tokens).
+The numbered examples use one stablecoin (e.g. USDC) so the files stay easy to read.
+In production, swap in any address from your campaign’s accepted-token list and match decimals when you build amounts.

 Quick Start